|5-12.001||Establishment and Purpose|

 5-12.110 - General Responsibilities

-The Environmental Enforcement Section prosecutes, supports, and coordinates the prosecution of all civil cases, matters, and proceedings arising under the statutes identified in USAM 5-12.100 or initiated under federal common law for environmental protection.
+The Environmental Enforcement Section enforces, supports, and coordinates civil enforcement of all cases, matters, and proceedings arising under the statutes and other authorities identified in USAM 5-12.100.

 5-12.111 - Cases Brought on Behalf of the United States

-- The Environmental Enforcement Section has Departmental responsibility for civil matters initiated on behalf of the United States to secure the control and abatement for sources of pollution or to protect the natural environment, to the extent that such cases may arise under the statutes identified in USAM 5-12.100 or under the federal common law.
-As a matter of policy and practice, civil prosecutions are initiated at the request of the Administrator of the Environmental Protection Agency, the Commandant of the Coast Guard, the Chief of Engineers of the United States Army, and other government officials having statutory responsibility for the enforcement of laws designed to protect the public health, welfare, and the environment.
+- The Environmental Enforcement Section has Departmental responsibility for civil matters initiated on behalf of the United States to secure the control and abatement of sources of pollution, to protect the natural environment, to recover response costs and natural resource damages on behalf of the public, or to deter future violations through the imposition of penalties to the extent that such cases may arise under the statutes and other authorities identified in USAM 5-12.100.
+As a matter of policy and practice, civil enforcement actions are initiated at the request of the Administrator of the Environmental Protection Agency, the Commandant of the Coast Guard, and other government officials having statutory responsibility for the enforcement of laws designed to protect the public health, welfare, and the environment.
 Section 12 of the statute that authorized the Department's 1980 budget authorized the Attorney General with the concurrence of any agency or department with primary enforcement responsibility for an environmental or natural resource law to investigate any violation, and bring such actions as are necessary to enforce such laws.
-Except for cases initially subject to treatment as direct referrals, see USAM 5-1.310, the Assistant Attorney General of the Environment and Natural Resources Division must review and approve in advance the following actions in cases referred by or brought on behalf of the Environmental Protection Agency and other Federal client agencies under the statutes identified in USAM 5-1.320, et seq.:
+Except for cases initially subject to treatment as direct referrals, see USAM 5-1.310 and 5-12.320, the Assistant Attorney General of the Environment and Natural Resources Division must review and approve in advance the following actions in cases referred by or brought on behalf of the Environmental Protection Agency and other Federal client agencies under the statutes identified in USAM 5-12.100:

-- File or amend a complaint or counterclaim;
+- Filing or amending a complaint or counterclaim;

-- File a claim or otherwise initiate process or file a counterclaim in a bankruptcy or probate matter;
+- Filing a claim or otherwise initiating process or filing a counterclaim in a bankruptcy or probate matter;

-- Raise issues involving statutes administered by the EPA or other Federal agencies;
+- Raising issues involving statutes administered by the EPA or other Federal agencies;

-- Modify or enforce a consent decree or judgment.
+- Modifying or enforcing a consent decree or judgment

 [cited in USAM 3-8.130]